Diagnosability and detectability of multiple faults in nonlinear models: Application

 \section{Application}

 The computation of the algebraic signature and the application of the three criterions had been implemented in the computer algebra system Maple 18.
-The table giving the expected values of the signature in function of the possible multi-fault constitutes the input of a Scilab program.
+The table giving the expected values of the signature in function of the possible multiple faults constitutes the input of a Scilab program.
 This latter software is used, from the measurements of a system, to estimate numerically the algebraic signature.
-The comparison between the numerical values and the expected values of the signature permits to discriminate multi-faults.\\ \\ Our method is applied on a model of two coupled water tanks (See~\cite{Nath2015,Seydou2013}) given by
+The comparison between the numerical values and the expected values of the signature permits to discriminate multiple faults.\\ \\ Our method is applied on a model of two coupled water tanks (See~\cite{Nath2015,Seydou2013}) given by

 where $p=(p_i)_{i=1,\ldots,5}$ is the model parameter vector, $x=(x_1,x_2)^T$ represents the state vector and corresponds to the level in each tank, and $u\not \equiv 0$ is the input vector.
 The water level in the tanks can vary between 0 and 10.
+Contrary to ~\cite{Nath2015,Seydou2013}, we suppose that there is only one output, $y$, on the first water-tank.

 Let $f_1$ denote an unknown additive fault on the actuator signal, $f_2$ an additive fault on the sensor at the output of the first water tank, and $f_3\in [0;1]$ a clogging fault.
 The fully clogged pipe situation corresponds to $f_3=1$ and $ 0<f_3< 1$ represents a partial clogging.
-Contrary to ~\cite{Nath2015,Seydou2013}, we suppose that there is only one output $y$.
+Afterwards, the clogged pipe situation is supposed partial.